radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/monitoring-and-alerts.md

 ## Monitoring in Classic Control Panel

 The key services to monitor are RadiantOne and ZooKeeper.
-There are default monitoring and alerts for these services.
+There are default alerts configured for these services as well.

 ### Expert Mode